We Offer Wilderness Therapy For Boys 14-17

 Being immersed in nature and away from all distractions allows for teens to have the opportunity to disconnect from the world and reconnect with themselves.

 They can grow, learn, and not just survive, but thrive in the real world.
-Trails Carolina offers many benefits, including:
+Trails Carolina offers many benefits of wilderness therapy, including:

 Personal, reflective growth: While at Trail Carolina, teens have the opportunity to better understand themselves.